Skip to content ↓

 • University visits are offered to Most Able Year 9 and Year 10 students, including Oxbridge.

-• Year 11 will be given the opportunity to visit Cambridge University.
+• Year 11 attend sessions on exam skills, stress management and will be given the opportunity to visit Cambridge University.

 Students on the Most Able Register will also have their progress monitored in the following ways to ensure they succeed: